UFifty50/mc-mod/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+~~This template is available under the CC0 license.
+Feel free to learn from it and incorporate it in your own projects.~~ Licensed under GNU GPL v2.0 and GNU LGPL v2.1